matteo-scripts/mo-foodmenu/README.md

 # mo-foodmenu

 `mo-foodmenu` is a script designed for FiveM servers that adds interactive food menus for various restaurants and food trucks in the game.
-This script uses the `qtarget` resource to create target zones where players can view food menus through simple interactions.
+This script uses the `ox_target` or `qtarget` resource to create target zones where players can view food menus through simple interactions.

 ## Features